FORT BRAGG, N.C. –

 “I have worn BDUs, ACUs and now OCPs.,” said Bell.
 “I never thought I would be one of those ‘back when I came in…’ but I find myself telling stories.
 I envy the female Soldiers now serving in combat arms MOSs.
 Keep driving on!”

 “I love being a Soldier,” she continued.
 “Becoming an Army Reserve Soldier opened so many doors I didn’t know were possible.”

 One of those doors was the 73rd D-Day commemoration, in Normandy France.
 Bell walked the beaches our troops stormed, visited historical sites, and was able to visualize the World War II battles that took place.
 Local families entered a raffle for the honor of hosting a Soldier in their home for a meal, and still keeps in contact with the family that she was paired with.

 Her experiences living in the memories of the past allowed her to maximize her effectiveness during her deployment where she herself would be part of history.

-Additionally, SFC Bell help process and distribute humanitarian goods and services to suffering families impacted by Afghanistan ongoing struggle to fight terrorism.
+Additionally, Sgt.
+1st Class Bell helped process and distribute humanitarian goods and services to suffering families impacted by Afghanistan's ongoing struggle to fight terrorism.
 For her efforts, she was awarded the Bronze Star.
 Although quiet about her personal accomplishments, she was obviously personally touched by the humanitarian mission.

 “During my deployment to Afghanistan, a combined operation of US and Afghan military forces took back the town of Jaghatū, District in Ghazni Province, from Taliban control,” she explained.
 “Displaced civilians were later identified and in need of aid.
 I worked and secured Humanitarian Assistance for those families.
 This was my first ‘real word’ Civil Affairs Operation, and I was taken back by the impact it had on these families.”